kumarjai1/reddclone-microservices/README.md

 * Making design decisions.

-* Creating different databases for each microservice.
+* Creating different databases for each micro-service.

-* Security throught Api-gateway.
+* Security through Api-gateway.

 * Intercommunication between services.

+* Dealing with Cors errors.

 * Deployment and any configurations with it.